 Welcome to 322 (City of Ryde) Squadron

-The Australian Air Force Cadets (AAFC) is the premier youth organisation in Australia.
+The Australian Air Force Cadets (AAFC) is a leading youth organisation in Australia.
 With an aviation and military focus, cadets have the opportunity to develop confidence, self-discipline, initiative, leadership, teamwork and communication skills that will be invaluable throughout their lives.

-322 (City of Ryde) Squadron is the premier unit within the AAFC with 150 cadets making us the largest in the country.
-Our Squadron has a comprehensive training program offering a variety of activities such as bivouacs, air experience days, ceremonial parades, firearms safety training and social events each year.
-Cadets can also participate in various camps and courses during school holidays such as powered flying, gliding, general service training, promotion courses and abseiling.
+322 (City of Ryde) Squadron is the premier unit within the AAFC, with over 150 cadets making it the largest in the country.
+The Squadron parades on Wednesday evenings during school terms at Timor Barracks, Dundas.
+The Squadron has a comprehensive training program offering a variety of activities such as bivouacs, air experience days, ceremonial parades, firearms safety training and social events each year.
+Cadets can also participate in various camps and courses during school holidays such as powered flying, gliding, general service training, promotion courses and aeromodelling.

 If you are interested in joining head over to here to find out more.